Mud, Mountains, and Mules

 The Gothic Line

 The morning starts in the picturesque walled city of Lucca.
 On a walk through this Tuscan city, the guide leads a discussion of life under fascism, the harshness of the German occupation, and the celebrations accompanying the liberation.
 Spared from destruction, Lucca retains its ancient charm.
 The walking tour of the city center includes stops at the Fascist headquarters, buildings occupied by the German administration, and a balcony on which Mussolini delivered a speech to the local citizens.
 After lunch on your own, continue to the Gothic Line fortifications near the town of Borgo a Mazzano.
 Local associations dedicate time and funding to preserve the bunkers, anti-aircraft emplacements, communication trenches, and antitank ditches that serve as ever-present reminders of the battles.
 During the visit, descend into the bunkers and tunnels constructed by Italian laborers under the orders of Organization Todt.
-Return to Florence for an evening to enjoy the city independently.
+Return to Lucca for an evening to enjoy the city independently.

 October 13, 2023 - Day 6